-- Advising leading blockchain transaction processing firm, digital currency exchanges, and bank on legal and regulatory issues.
+- Representing leading blockchain transaction processing firm on wide range of legal and regulatory matters.

-- Advising prominent retailers on legal and business issues involved in accepting bitcoin and other digital methods of payment.
+- Advising prominent retailers on legal and business issues involved in accepting cryptocurrencies as methods of payment.

-- Advising leading early-stage bitcoin companies on legal, regulatory, and policy matters.
+- Advising leading early-stage cryptocurrency companies on legal, regulatory, and policy matters.

 - "The New Normal in Government Investigations?
 Lessons Learned from United States v.
 Volkswagen and Other Recent Enforcement Actions," Forum on Corporate Enforcement, Boulder, CO, May 24, 2018

 - “Deal or No Deal: A Practical Guide to Plea Bargaining,” National Association of Criminal Defense Lawyers 2017 White-Collar Seminar, September 14, 2017

 - "The Yates Memo Turns Two - A Survey of its Impact on Corporate Cooperation," ABA's Criminal Justice Section, August 10, 2017